 Photography has been an intrinsic and driving force for much of my life - together with family, friendships, and faith of various sorts.
-As those driving forces took hold, where to go - photographically speaking - became the key question, the missing link.
+As those driving forces propelled me as a young adult, where to wander - photographically speaking - became the key question, the missing link.
 The functions of fate and fiscal frugality would handle the “how”; but that primal urge for a quest, a worthwhile vision, that would require a journey.
 Should it follow a circuitous path, or a more conventional route?
 Should the view along the way be an outward one, or a more inward gaze?
 Perhaps both?
 The journey would at times seem long and tedious, but more often it would feel far too short.
 I would encounter unexpected detours, grand and inspiring vistas, and many too-fleeting or simply remarkable sights.
 It included daily discoveries of the world around and within me.
 The original path I was on became wider and more winding.
 That initial venture became a true adventure.

 Looking back, it’s been an enjoyable journey.
 I've been able to stop and focus my attention at will on what was around me.
 Selecting small kernels, and inklings, and newly sprouted ideas from the places I've been.
 I was able to grow and mature those ideas into various bodies of work, or perhaps discard them in very short order.
 Keeping to a basic vision while being open to change.
 Trying not to be too elaborate or too forced.
 Looking to see and to see what I was looking at.
 This journey around a relatively small radius, these kernels of ideas, this adventure that I'm on continues to grow a little each day.
 Perhaps one day it will intersect with a broader, more universal road.
 A causeway of sorts, leading to that place where artists roam free and contented, swinging between branches and bounding over walls.
 It's a place I still believe in and where those original drives and primitive forces may yet have the power to take me.
 If I never arrive I'll most likely survive, happy just to hang here with my family and friends.
 Perhaps sharing a portion or two of this, my "photographer stew".
 Made fresh with a few things I've brought, and those inklings and sprouts that are all about.